Frentz History, Family Crest & Coats of Arms

 The surname Frentz was first found in the Rhineland, where the family emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

 Early History of the Frentz family

-Another 276 words (20 lines of text) covering the years 1713, 1780, 1815, 1827, and 1892 are included under the topic Early Frentz History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Frentz research.
+Another 194 words (14 lines of text) covering the years 1713, 1780, 1815, 1827, and 1892 are included under the topic Early Frentz History in all our PDF Extended History products and printed products wherever possible.